How the PPN Site is Organized

 PPN has organized information on effective programs under four broad outcome areas that are associated with the well-being of children, youth, and families.
 For each of these outcome areas, one or more specific indicators have been identified (for an explanation of terms such as "outcome area" and "indicator" please refer to the Glossary page).
 Individual programs may be listed under more than one indicator if applicable.
 PPN provides a summary of each program that identifies key information about its effectiveness.
 For information on how programs are assessed for inclusion on the site see How Programs are Considered.

-The current PPN outcome areas and indicators are:
+The outcome areas and indicators are as follows:

 Healthy and Safe Children